 - Many people share a common space at the workplace and there has to be a modicum of restraint.
 Networking and co-operating behavior need to be unsullied and impeccable.
 Taking sexual digs or trying to touch a co-worker inappropriately or ask them to stay behind their time limit to attempt a sexual touch is wrong.

 - Behavior that is intolerable, objectionable, or mutually not agreeable to both parties and which disturbs the professional productivity of a workplace can be categorized under sexual harassment.

 People who have mastered the art of harassing a co-worker sexually are smooth operators and may escape the notice of others because they never strike their victim in the open.
 These acts are done specifically with a purpose!
 Sometimes acts are done to satisfy personal urges and sometimes they are aimed to dominate others, but such kinds of people don’t want any witnesses to their lewd actions.
 Many harassing people indulge in sexual advances for their ego-boosting or to prove a point to their other colleagues.
 They have mastered the art of “casual but lascivious touches”.

 What are the different ways of sexual harassment?

-- Everyone has a personal and private space that can be easily violated by physical, verbal and non-verbal suggestive behavior displayed by a co-worker.
-Sly and snide passes made without permission of a colleague can be considered disrespectful and upsetting.
+- Everyone has a personal and private space that can be easily violated by physical, verbal, and non-verbal suggestive behavior displayed by a co-worker.
+Sly and snide passes made without the permission of a colleague can be considered disrespectful and upsetting.

-- Eccentric crank calls, passing insinuations, asking for phone sex, teasing about body parts is categorised as sexual harassment.
+- Eccentric crank calls, passing insinuations, asking for phone sex, teasing about body parts are categorized as sexual harassment.